Rugby School: Victorian period

 In 1845, a committee of Rugby schoolboys, William Delafield Arnold, W. W. Shirley and Frederick Hutchins, wrote the "Laws of Football as Played At Rugby School", the first published set of laws for any code of football.

 Rugby was one of the nine prestigious schools investigated by the Clarendon Commission of 1861–64 (the schools under scrutiny being Eton, Charterhouse, Harrow, Shrewsbury, Westminster, and Winchester, and two day schools: St Paul's and Merchant Taylors).
 Rugby went on to be included in the Public Schools Act 1868, which ultimately related only to the seven boarding schools.

-From the early days of the school, the pupils were divided into "Foundationers" i.e. boys who lived in Rugby and surrounding villages who received schooling for free, as per Sheriff's original bequest, and "Non-Foundationers"; boys from outside the Rugby area who paid fees and were boarders.
+From the early days of the school the pupils were divided into "Foundationers" i.e. boys who lived in Rugby and surrounding villages who received free schooling, as per Sheriff's original bequest, and "Non-Foundationers", boys from outside the Rugby area who paid fees and were boarders.
 Non-Foundationers were admitted from the early history of the school as they helped to pay the bills.
-Gradually, as the schools reputation grew, fee-paying Non-Foundationers became dominant, and local boys benefitted less and less from Sheriff's original intentions.
-By the latter part of the 19th century it was no longer desirable to have local boys attending a prestigious public school and so a new school – Lawrence Sheriff Grammar School – was founded in 1878, in order to continue Sheriff's original bequest for a free school for local boys.
+Gradually, as the school's reputation grew, fee-paying Non-Foundationers became dominant and local boys benefited less and less from Sheriff's original intentions.
+By the latter half of the 19th century it was considered no longer desirable to have local boys attending a prestigious public school and so a new school – Lawrence Sheriff Grammar School – was founded in 1878 in order to continue Sheriff's original bequest for a free school for local boys.

-On several occasions in the late 19th century, Rugby School was visited by the French educator Pierre de Coubertin, who would later cite the school as one of the main inspirations for his most notable achievement, the founding of the modern Olympic Games in 1896.
+On several occasions in the late 19th century Rugby School was visited by the French educator Pierre de Coubertin, who would later cite the school as one of the main inspirations for his most notable achievement, the founding of the modern Olympic Games in 1896.

+Modern history

-In 1975 two girls were admitted to the sixth form, and the first girls’ house opened three years later, followed by three more.
-In 1992, the first 13-year-old girls arrived, and in 1995 Rugby had its first-ever Head Girl, Louise Woolcock, who appeared on the front page of The Times.
-In September 2003 the last girls’ house was added.
+In 1975 two girls were admitted to the sixth form and the first girls' house opened three years later, followed by three more.
+In 1992 the school became fully co-educational when the first 13-year-old girls arrived, and in 1995 Rugby had its first-ever Head Girl, Louise Woolcock, who appeared on the front page of The Times.
+In September 2003 the last girls' house was added.
+The houses are all slightly different in terms of feel and some even come with their own ghosts.
+The famous MaMac ghost is said to walk the dorm corridors of School House and even one of the house masters apparently committed suicide in the 1990's.
 Today, total enrolment of day pupils, from forms 4 to 12, numbers around 800.
+The BBCs changing places give a good view into life in the school.

+Branches overseas

+In 2017, Rugby School opened their first ever overseas franchise in Chonburi Province, Thailand, called Rugby School Thailand.
+In 2023, the school opened another branch in the city of Kashiwa, Chiba Prefecture, Japan, Rugby School Japan.